JB Pritzker: Early life, family, and education

-Business career
+Business and philanthropy career

-Pritzker co-founded Pritzker Group Private Capital, where he serves as managing partner.
+Pritzker co-founded Pritzker Group Private Capital with his brother Anthony Pritzker, serving as managing partner before stepping down in 2017 to run for governor.
+Anthony Pritzker reported that the Pritzker Group generated a return of 28.7% from 2007 to 2012, focusing on investing in family businesses and other entrepreneurial enterprises.
 In 2008, he received the Chicagoland Chamber of Commerce's Entrepreneurial Champion Award for his efforts to promote economic development and job creation.

-Pritzker served as chairman of ChicagoNEXT, Chicago Mayor Rahm Emanuel's council on innovation and technology, and founded 1871, a nonprofit digital startup incubator (named for the year of the Great Chicago Fire).
+Pritzker served as chairman of ChicagoNEXT, then-Chicago Mayor Rahm Emanuel's Council on Innovation and Technology, and founded 1871, a nonprofit digital startup incubator, which, as of February 2025, had created 15,000 jobs and raised $4 billion in venture capital, according to a memo by its CEO, Betsy Ziegler.
 He was involved in the creation of the Illinois Venture Capital Association and the Chicagoland Entrepreneurial Center.
 He also co-founded Chicago Ventures and funded the startups Techstars Chicago and Built in Chicago.
+Pritzker is a member of the Illinois State Bar Association and the Chicago Bar Association.